 International League Players of the Week Named

-The International League announced today that Norfolk catcher Chance Sisco and Indianapolis right- handed starter Dario Agrazal have been named the League's Batter and Pitcher of the Week for the period covering April 29-May 5.
-Both players are the second members of their respective clubs to be honored with an IL weekly award this season (Ryan Mountcastle, Norfolk & Mitch Keller, Indianapolis - April 15-21).
+The International League announced today that Gwinnett outfielder Austin Riley and Indianapolis right-handed starter Alex McRae have been named the League's Batter and Pitcher of the Week for the period covering May 6-12.
+Both players are the third member of their respective club to claim an IL weekly award this season.
+Riley follows Mike Soroka (April 4-7) and Andres Blanco (April 8-14) while McRae is the third Indians pitcher so honored in the past four weeks, following Mitch Keller (April 15-21) and Dario Agrazal (April 29-May 5).

-CHANCE SISCO, Norfolk Tides IL BATTER OF THE WEEK Over the past week, Norfolk's Chance Sisco led the International League with a .565 batting average, five home runs, 15 RBI, 30 total bases, a .655 on-base percentage and a 1.304 slugging percentage.
-His hot bat has been at the heart of the Tides' current five-game winning streak, as Sisco has hit safely, scored at least once, and driven in multiple runs in each victory.
-His personal seven-game hitting streak has featured five contests with multiple hits, highlighted by a four-hit, two-homer, 5-RBI performance in Saturday night's 14-13 victory over Charlotte.
-The hot week improved Sisco's average on the year from .203 to .293.
-His five home runs and 22 RBI this season are tied for the team lead with slugger Ryan Mountcastle.
+AUSTIN RILEY, Gwinnett Stripers IL BATTER OF THE WEEK The International League's top slugger so far this season as been Gwinnett's Austin Riley, who leads the circuit with 14 home runs and 35 RBI.
+Over the past week, he paced the IL with four long balls and seven runs scored while finishing 2nd with 21 total bases and eight RBI.
+Behind Riley's hot bat, the Stripers have won four of their past five games and are tied for the most wins in the League for the season at 21.
+In addition to home runs and RBI, Riley is the current League-leader in total bases, runs scored, and extra-base hits.

-24-year-old Chance Sisco is in his seventh season playing professionally.
-He was originally selected by Baltimore in the 2nd round of the 2013 draft since which he has been consistently ranked as a top prospect in the organization.
-This is his fourth season seeing time in Triple-A with the Tides.
-He's also a veteran of 73 games in the big leagues with the Orioles.
-Sisco is a native of Corona, California.
+22-year-old Austin Riley is in his fifth season as a professional player and his first full season playing above the Double-A level.
+He was originally selected by the Braves as the 41st overall pick of the 2015 draft.
+He entered 2019 ranked amongst the organization's top ten prospects by both MLB.com and Baseball America.
+He has yet to make his Major League debut.
+Riley is a native of Memphis, Tennessee.

 • Discuss this story on the International League message board...